-Since there are so many options when it comes to the treatment of drug or alcohol addiction, it’s essential to gather as much information as you can about it.
+Since there are so many options when it comes to the treatment of drug or alcohol addiction, it’s essential to gather as much information as you can about treatment programs such as inpatient drug rehab.
 This way you can make the most informed decision about your long-term recovery plans.

 You likely have a lot of questions at this point.
-What is inpatient drug rehab anyway?
-Is inpatient rehab my best bet?
+What is inpatient drug rehab?
+How does it differ from outpatient rehab?
+Which is the best option?
 What other options do I have?
-This page should answer most of your questions, but if it doesn’t, please reach out to us anytime at 888.962.8208.
+This page should answer most of your questions, but if it doesn’t, please reach out to us at 818.666.3083.
 We are here to talk anytime.

 Let’s get started, shall we?